yairigal/MazakApp/README.md

 * Removed ads and analytics

 * Added the new Certificate for Tfila Times

-*  WIP: Added I18N for better hebrew support as well as english
+* Updated libraries and SDKs (including MPCharts)

-* WIP: fixes for some UI and design issues
+* Fixed layout and other incompatible issues

-* WIP: more settings for the app

 ## Download
 The original application can be downloaded from the Play store(https://play.google.com/store/apps/details?id=project.android.com.mazak).